-Low Ropes offers opportunities for troop/groups to participate in group initiative games and low course challenge elements.
-The Low Ropes course is not meant to be a playground or obstacle course; rather it is a series of individual and group physical challenges to help individuals and groups develop self-confidence, physical coordination, leadership, decision-making, problem solving, communication, trust, and teamwork.
+This facilitator certification offers opportunities for troop/groups to participate in group initiative games and low course challenge elements.
+The low ropes course is not meant to be a playground or obstacle course.
+It is a series of physical challenges to help individuals and groups develop self-confidence, physical coordination, and skills in leadership, decision-making, problem solving, communication, trust, and teamwork.

-In this 8-hour course learn how to safely and properly facilitate the ropes course experience.
-You’ll learn about name games, ice-breakers, initiatives, trust, spotting, and the elements on the course as well as how to debrief the entire experience.
-Course includes facilitator guide.
+In this 7-hour course learn how to facilitate the ropes course experience safely and properly.
+You’ll learn about group name games, ice-breakers, initiatives, trust, spotting, and the elements on the course as well as how to debrief the entire experience.
+The course also includes a facilitator guide.
 This training will allow facilitators to be able to use any Girl Scouts River Valleys low ropes course.
-Low ropes facilitators need to be 18 years or older.
+Low ropes facilitators must be 18 years or older.